2024-2025 Course Catalog

 Prerequisite: Sophomore standing; CHJA 112 recommended

-LING 310: Introduction to East Asian Linguistics
+LING 310: East Asian Linguistics

 Survey of genetic, regional, and typological classification of East Asian languages; writing systems for Chinese, Japanese, Korean, and Tibetan languages; descriptive and comparative analyses of phonological, morphological, and syntactic structures of East Asian languages.
 More than one language may be investigated in detail.
 PREREQUISITES: LING 150 and sophomore standing